knistian/Tracking-obscured-Piracy-FM/README.md

 The state of Norway has built a (Digital Audio Broadcast)DAB-network, and has, from 2018, outlawed FM-transmission on a national basis.
 Thus monopolized the radio-media in the country.
 The national monopoly is threatening free speech.

 The government of Norway has rewarded broadcasting licence only to its own, Governmentally supported broadcaster Monopoly together with a foreign, commercial (big-capital) broadcaster.
-This foreign channel are only transmitting music and small talk anyways, so they are not really a threat to the ruling class.
+This foreign channel are only transmitting music and small talk anyways, so they are not really a threat to the ruling regime.
-This the later broadcaster will also never go against the ruling regime in fare of loss of future broadcast license.
+This second broadcaster will also never go against the ruling regime in fare of loss of future broadcast licenses.

 Aim of project:
 -------------------